salrashid123/fluent-plugin-envoy-parser/README.md

 #### HTTP

-If you started google-fluentd with `log_format` value as `envoy_http` mode and have envoy running in ths same, if yous end traffic in:
+If you started google-fluentd with `log_format` value as `envoy_http` mode and have envoy running in ths same, if you end traffic in:

 ```
 curl -H "Host: www.bbc.com" http://localhost:10000/robots.txt